352707083/Remote-sensing-satellite-image-processing/README.md

 This study focuses on the application of deep learning algorithms to land use classification.

-The dataset can be obtained from data
+The dataset can be obtained from data folder

-Relevant algorithms and Plot codes are obtained from Algorithm and Plot
+Relevant algorithms and Plot codes are obtained from Algorithm folder and Plot folder

 If you have any questions, please contact me and I will be happy to solve your problems.